ivarlovlie/greatoffice/README.md

 > See [`code/api/src/Data/Models/AppConfiguration.cs`](./code/api/src/Data/Models/AppConfiguration.cs) for expected values.

 #### Flight mode

-If you need to skip the setup of vault or is unable to reach your vault instance, set isInFlightMode to true in [`code/api/src/Services/VaultService.cs`](./code/api/src/Services/VaultService.cs).
+If you need to skip the setup of vault or is unable to reach your vault instance, set FLIGHT_MODE to a positive value.

 ### Building and Developing